Columbus Crew SC Logo

 Columbus Crew SC Logo History

-Established in 1994 in Columbus, Ohio, as one of the ten inaugural Major League Soccer franchises, the Columbus Crew SC has two logos.
-The second logo Columbus Crew was introduced after the 2014 rebranding campaign.
-It was initiated by the club’s new owner Anthony Precourt, who intended to modify brand identity in 2013.
+Founded in 1994 in Columbus, Ohio, as one of ten inaugural franchises of Major League Soccer, the Columbus Crew SC team has two logos.
+The second Columbus Crew logo appeared after the 2014 rebranding campaign.
+It was initiated by the club’s new owner, Anthony Precourt, who intended to change the brand’s style in 2013.

 What is Columbus Crew?

-Columbus Crew is a professional soccer club from Ohio, a member of Major League Soccer, and a participant in the Eastern Conference.
-It was established in 1994 but began playing in 1996 as one of the league’s charter teams.
+Columbus Crew is a professional soccer club from Ohio, a member of Major League Soccer, participating in the Eastern Conference.
+The club was founded in 1994 but began playing in 1996 as one of the charter teams of the league.
 The club is managed by the Haslam family and former team doctor Pete Edwards.

 1996 – 2014